Preparing Your Images

 If you took the picture using another app, such as Snapchat or Pokemon Go, finding the photo may require transferring files first since those apps don’t share files easily with other apps.

-To transfer images from one app to another on iOS devices use AirDrop; Android users should select ‘Share’ and send directly to the Instagram application.
+To transfer images from one app to another on iOS devices, use AirDrop; Android users should select ‘Share’ and send directly to the Instagram application.

-When finished choosing an edit filter and tweaking any settings if desired, press next at the top right corner of your screen and continue to the captioning step in uploading your images on Instagram.
+After choosing an edit filter and tweaking any settings if desired, press next at the top right corner of your screen and continue to the captioning step in uploading your images on Instagram.

 Edit the image if needed